The Assertive Strategist’s Guide to Saying “No” (Without Guilt or Losing Social Capital)

 Guy: May I have your number?

 Girl: Yeah, if I were single, gladly.
-But I’m already seeing someone and I’m a faithful person (<—- not only she effectively deflects his proposal, but she also makes him value her more and gets to make a possible ally)
+But I’m already seeing someone and I’m a faithful person <—- She effectively deflects his proposal and makes him value her more.
+A potentially ally in the making

 Albeit the imaginary boyfriend is not uncommon, I’m surprised that not more women go for it.